MarkD117/NexTech/README.md

 ### Site Footer

-TThe site footer was designed to serve dual purposes: offering users additional information and enhancing website functionality.
+The site footer was designed to serve dual purposes: offering users additional information and enhancing website functionality.
 It contains a brief description of the site, a convenient newsletter sign-up form, essential navigation links, contact details, and a direct link to the contact form.
 Designed with responsiveness in mind, the footer seamlessly adjusts to both mobile and desktop layouts, ensuring optimal accessibility across all devices.

 - Desktop